Blanes, Lloret de Mar &

 The famous seafront of Lloret de Mar

 Lauretum was what the Romans called the place way back when, supposedly because there were so many laurel trees, and that later evolved to Laureto by medieval times.
-At the northern end of the main beach, there is a small castle, Castell d’en Plaja, with fantastic views, although, as the walk up to it is quite steep, most people seem to content themselves with admiring it from the beach below.
-Despite its medieval appearance, the castle was, in fact, only built in the 1930s and is private property.
+At the northern end of the main beach, there is a small castle, Castell d’en Plaja, with fantastic views, although, as the walk up to it is pretty steep, most people seem to content themselves with admiring it from the beach below.
+Despite its medieval appearance, the castle was built in the 1930s and is privately owned.

 Castell d’en Plaja, as seen from the beach below